Missed Diagnosis of Spinal Epidural Abscess

 Hospitalist D’s failure to do a neurological assessment, order an MRI, and obtain a neurology consult after midnight on May 14 delayed the diagnosis by nine hours, thereby decreasing the patient’s chance to regain neurological function.

-While the admission diagnosis of acute pyelonephritis was reasonable, the urine culture was negative, and when the pain became more severe and progressive neurological symptoms developed, spinal epidural abscess should have been considered.
+While the admission diagnosis of acute pyelonephritis was reasonable, the urine culture was negative, and when the pain became more severe and progressive neurological symptoms developed, SEA should have been considered.
 An MRI of the spine and a neurology consultation would have led to the diagnosis, and definitive treatment could have been performed prior to developing irreversible neurological deficits.
-Despite progressive neurological findings, the insureds failed to order an MRI or neurology consult until May 14.
+Despite progressive neurological findings, the hospitalists failed to order an MRI or neurology consult until May 14.
 Defense expert reviews were nonsupportive for both the standard of care and causation.
 At the hospitalist group’s request, the claim was resolved.

-Spinal epidural abscess (SEA) requires prompt diagnosis and treatment to prevent serious neurological complications.
+SEA requires prompt diagnosis and treatment to prevent serious neurological complications.
 While infrequently encountered in clinical practice, SEA is not infrequently seen in malpractice claims.
 The alleged negligence is usually a delay in diagnosis resulting in paraplegia with urinary and/or bowel incontinence.
 The delay typically results from failure to consider SEA in the differential diagnosis in a patient with progressive neurological deficits and severe low back pain.
-Some claims result from a delay in obtaining an MRI when SEA is considered, either because the hospital doesn’t have an MRI and there is delay in transferring the patient to another facility or because an MRI can’t be done at night or on weekends.
+Some claims result from a delay in obtaining an MRI when SEA is considered, either because the hospital does not have an MRI and there is delay in transferring the patient to another facility, or because an MRI cannot be done at night or on weekends.

 SEA is rare among the many causes of back pain.
 Fever is an important diagnostic clue because it is not present in most cases of musculoskeletal back pain, such as herniated disc.
-Fever in a patient with severe, localized back pain, especially if the pain is worsened by percussion, suggests the diagnosis of SEA.
-Routine laboratory studies are seldom helpful; the leukocyte count may be elevated or normal.
+Fever in a patient with severe, localized back pain—especially if the pain is worsened by percussion—suggests the diagnosis of SEA.
+Routine laboratory studies are seldom helpful.
+The leukocyte count may be elevated or normal.
+In one study, the count was elevated in only 60 percent of patients at initial presentation.
+The erythrocyte sedimentation rate and C-reactive protein are elevated in almost all cases, and when elevated in a patient with back pain, should trigger a workup for SEA.
 Once the diagnosis is considered, spinal imaging is imperative.
-MRI is preferred because it is positive early in the infection.
-CT scanning with gadolinium contrast is an acceptable alternative.
+MRI with contrast is preferred because it is positive early in the infection.
+When contrast cannot be used, paraspinal and bone marrow edema are the most common findings.
+If MRI is not immediately available, CT scanning with intravenous contrast is an acceptable alternative.
 Plain radiographs of the spine may reveal osteomyelitis or discitis but are rarely diagnostic of SEA.

 The classical diagnostic triad consists of fever, spinal pain, and neurological deficits.
-However, few patients have all three components at presentation.
+However, few patients have all three components at presentation, and fever is the classic finding most likely to be absent at presentation.
 Over time, if untreated, symptoms progress in a typical sequence:

 SEAs typically begin in the thoracolumbar spine as an infection involving the vertebral disc or the junction between the disc and the vertebral body.
 The abscess then extends longitudinally in the epidural space, and damage to the spinal cord results from direct compression, thrombophlebitis of epidural veins, or interruption of the arterial blood supply.

 Epidural catheter placement is a common risk factor for SEA (risk is lower when catheters are placed for short time periods).
-Other risk factors include diabetes mellitus, HIV infection, trauma, tattooing, acupuncture, local spinal injections, and bacteremia secondary to distant infection or intravenous drug use.
+Other risk factors include diabetes mellitus, HIV infection, trauma, tattooing, acupuncture, paraspinal injections of glucocorticoids or analgesics, and bacteremia secondary to distant infection or intravenous drug use.

 Approximately one-third of patients have no identifiable source for the infection.
-Among the two-thirds with an identifiable portal of entry, the most common sites are infections of the skin and soft tissues and complications of spinal surgery or other invasive procedures, including epidural catheters left in place for pain control.
-Up to one–third arise from hematogenous infection.
-With SEA, the approximate frequency of positive cultures in abscess contents is 90 percent; venous blood, 62 percent; and cerebrospinal fluid (CSF), 19 percent (Gram stain of CSF is usually negative).
-Surgical decompression and drainage with systemic antibiotic therapy is the treatment for most patients.
+Among the two-thirds with an identifiable portal of entry, the most common sites are infections of the skin and soft tissues and sites resulting from complications of spinal surgery or other invasive procedures, including epidural catheters left in place for pain control.
+Up to one-third arise from hematogenous infection.
+With SEA, the approximate frequency of positive cultures in abscess contents is 90 percent; in venous blood, it is 62 percent; and in cerebrospinal fluid (CSF), it is 19 percent (Gram stain of CSF is usually negative).
+As soon as the diagnosis of SEA is strongly suspected, a regimen of vancomycin and a third- or fourth-generation cephalosporin is recommended.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.